mgellakkis/MGL_Club/README.md

 -	Must utilize super and sub classes
 -	Must have appropriate documentation and utilize Javadoc comments (I will review this documentation style with you)
 -	Provide documentation supporting the choices you made in your overall design of your software. – done in presentation
--	Working together as a group, providing documentation of what work you completed as individuals – journals and github issues
 -	Must utilize multiple events and event handing
 -	Must utilize mouse and button events
 -	Must utilize java fx-css styling (we will cover in the coming weeks)